ngkangting/CSS-Grid/README.md

 - **Base Method**

-    Basic way to create a grid is to declare **grid-template-column**.
+    Basic way to create a Grid is to declare **grid-template-column**.
 By using the property of **grid-template-column**, it helps to determine the number of items in a row for a CSS Grid.

-    Once the number of items in a row is specified, the Grid items will be automatically populated in the grid container from top left to bottom right, based on the HTML source order.
+    Once the number of items in a row is specified, the Grid items will be automatically populated in the Grid container from top left to bottom right, based on the HTML source order.
 If the Grid items exceed the number of rows specified, CSS Grid will automatically add rows as necessary.

 - **List Method**